syeda102/Assignment_2_Software-Engineering/README.md

 ### Installation
 1. Download the project files from the repository.
-2. Ensure you have PHP installed on your system.
+2. Ensure you have PHP installed on your system(xampp).
-3. Run the main PHP file to start the application.
+3. Start the xampp server and then open the project in the browser.

 ### Usage
 - **User Interface:**